 - July 4: See our Fourth of July Guide for parades, fireworks, and local celebrations

-- July 6: Free Fishing Day – try with no license!
-See Honey, I Shrunk The Kids
+- July 5: Free Fishing Day – try with no license!

 All Month: Get Your Swim On

 Swim or splash your heart out at a local beach, swimming pool, splash pad, or water park.
 The sun is warm and the water temperatures are rising.
-But if the days are still a bit too cool and foggy for your liking, head deeper into the East Bay communities for a more traditional (read: hotter) summer experience.
-Take a day trip to the new CaliBunga Waterpark in San Jose or visit the Clarke Swim Center in Walnut Creek, where Wednesdays are half off.
-Check out our favorite swimming spots >
+But if the days are still a bit too cool and foggy for your liking, head deeper into the East Bay communities for a more traditional (read hotter) summer experience.
+Visit the Clarke Swim Center in Walnut Creek for swimming plus an inflatable obstacle course.

 Fourth of July Celebrations